OneDrive/onedrive-sdk-csharp/README.md

 * [OneDrive API Browser](samples/OneDriveApiBrowser) - Windows Forms app
 * [OneDrive Photo Browser](samples/OneDrivePhotoBrowser) - Windows Universal app

-To run the OneDrivePhotoBrowser sample app your machine will need to be configured for [UWP app development](https://msdn.microsoft.com/en-us/library/windows/apps/dn609832.aspx) and be associated with the Windows Store.
+To run the OneDrivePhotoBrowser sample app your machine will need to be configured for [UWP app development](https://msdn.microsoft.com/en-us/library/windows/apps/dn609832.aspx) and the project must be associated with the Windows Store.

 ## Documentation